This post contains affiliate links, which means I may receive a small commission, at no extra cost to you, when you make a purchase.

-WordGigs is looking for talented and professional writers to write e-books, web content, press releases and longer articles.
+WordGigs is looking for talented and professional writers to write e-books, web content, press releases, and longer articles.
 You are free to set your own hours.
-Just make sure you complete work on time.
-All applicants are screened via a short telephone call.
-Usually, 10 to 15 minutes.
+Just make sure you complete all work on time.
+All applicants are screened via a short telephone call that takes 10-15 minutes.

-- A working computer with high-speed internet connection
+- A working computer with a high-speed internet connection

 - A US citizen speaking American English